Why Should I Choose Dr. Minoli for My Rhinoplasty?

 He has performed primary or revision rhinoplasty surgery on people from various ethnic, cultural, and racial backgrounds to treat myriad nasal problems — both cosmetic and functional.

-As modern medicine offers safer operative & non-surgical methods for nasal reshaping, Dr. Minoli continues to adapt his practice accordingly through extensive continued surgical education and experience.
-Dr. Minoli and his staff routinely treat patients undergoing nasal surgery for the first time…and those who need revision surgery to improve upon the results of initial nasal operations performed elsewhere.
+As modern medicine offers safer operative and non-surgical methods for nasal reshaping, Dr. Minoli continues to adapt his practice accordingly through extensive surgical education and experience.
+Dr. Minoli and his staff routinely treat patients undergoing nasal surgery for the first time and those who need revision surgery to improve upon the results of initial nasal operations performed elsewhere.

-Any one or a combination of the following conditions may indicate that you are a good candidate for a rhinoplasty:
+Any one or a combination of the following conditions may indicate that you are a good candidate for rhinoplasty:

 - Your nose appears too large for your face.

 - There is a bump on your nasal bridge when viewed in profile.